 Sometimes we just need to chill out.
 I love turning on some classical music (sometimes classical renditions of pop music so the kids have a little familiarity).
 A regular snack time with soft music to reset while you just listen and munch sounds delightful to me.

 Listen to a children’s podcast

-One of my favorite activities we did when we homeschooled years ago was turn on podcasts in the morning while we got set up, and every time we got in the car to go anywhere.
+One of my favorite activities we did when we homeschooled years ago was turn on podcasts in the morning while we got set up.
+Every time we got in the car to go anywhere.
 It was like a short story I didn’t have to read, or a quick audiobook we could all listen to for the first time and enjoy and discuss together.
-I want to get into this habit again and I think it’ll be really fun to do during snack time while we each enjoy a pack of Sun-Maid Sour Raisin Snacks (and yes, the perk about this activity is I can just listen and enjoy them too!).
+I want to get into this habit again.
+I think it’ll be really fun to do during snack time while we each enjoy a pack of Sun-Maid Sour Raisin Snacks (and yes, the perk about this activity is I can just listen and enjoy them too!).

 Tell a story